software-students-fall2024/2-web-app-rbf/README.md

         set FLASK_APP=app.py
         ```
 3. Start Flask
-    * run
+    * Run
         ```
         flask run
         ```
 4. Open the web app
-    * Your terminal will output a link, opem the link in your web browser to run the app
+    * Your terminal will output a link, open the link in your web browser to run the app

 ## Task boards

 - *RBF - Sprint 1:* https://github.com/orgs/software-students-fall2024/projects/27